edalorzo/fundamental-programming/README.rst

 The principles here are:

-* Good exceptions contains all the relevant details of their context such that any catching blocks can get any necessary details to handle them.
+* Good exceptions contain all the relevant details of their context such that any catching blocks can get any necessary information to handle them.
 * Strive to design exceptions specific to your business operations.
 Exceptions that already convey business semantics.
 This is better than just throwing ``RuntimeException`` or any other generic exception.
 * Design your exceptions to log all this meaningful information beautifully.